PlanetSKI Completes Ski Club GB Reps Course

 The days are long and hard on the snow, with a dose of classroom learning.

-See here for my article on the first part of the course:
+See here for my article on the first part of the course with further details:

 One challenge was whether we could manage a group of members safely and enjoyably around the mountain.